joaossousa12/Empire-Tickets/README.md

     sqlite3 database.db < database.sql

+## Open on browser

+Go to the Empire Tickets directory on your machine, open the terminal and type:

+    php -S localhost:9000

+Go to your browser and type on the address bar localhost:9000 and you will be directed to Empire Tickets main page.

 ## Accounts to test website

 In the log-in if you don't want to create a new account log-in to one of these: